CraigBanach/blockchain-developer-bootcamp-final-project/README.md

 * Rename the `.env.sample` file to `.env`
 * Populate the `GOERLI_MNEMONIC` variable in the `.env` file with your truffle mnemonic
+* Populate the `GOERLI_INFURA_URL` variable with a valid Goerli Infura URL from Infura
 * run `truffle migrate --network goerli`

 ## Front end